webplatform/docs-wpd/Projects/QASprints/2014-june/index.md

 ==List of Volunteers==

+'''Thanks for everyone who volunteered.'''
+If anyone else wants to help, get in touch with one of the people on the list and ask them if they need help on their assigned articles.

-'''Please add your name to this list if you're willing to contribute.'''
+<del>'''Please add your name to this list if you're willing to contribute.'''
 The amount of work that can be done will depend on the number of people we have.
 There are 4400+ articles to review, it would be nice to have 20+ people tackling them; more people means fewer articles each.
 However, we are not trying to solicit brand new contributors for this, like in a DocSprint.
-Participants must be familiar with the mediawiki structure and understand the content quality expectations.
+Participants must be familiar with the mediawiki structure and understand the content quality expectations.</del>

 If you indicate topic areas you are comfortable with, I'll try to make most of your assigned articles in that domain, but there will be some overlap and I'm assigning things alphabetically (by file path) since that's how search results are ordered.